Sitecore-Hackathon/2021-Free-Belarusians-Team/README.md

  ![synonyms item ](/docs/images/synonym-example.jpg)

-5. Navigate to the custom Sitecore Reabon - **ManagedSynonyms** and click the **Sync Managed Synonyms** action.
+5. Navigate to the custom Sitecore Ribbon - **ManagedSynonyms** and click the **Sync Managed Synonyms** action.
 Confirm the dialog and make sure you got the Success message after - that means the synomyms published to the SOLR

  ![Ribbon ](/docs/images/ribbon-button.jpg)